esohkevin/popgen/README.md

 Population Genetics Tool
 ---
+- Perform generic plink IBD and remove duplicates of samples
+- Compute allele frequencies (Ref/Alt) for entire dataset and save into text files for subsequent use
-- Extract dataset as described below
+- Extract specific sub-dataset as described below
 - LDhat: Model recombination map of dataset to get average recomb rate to use with hmmIBD
 - hmmIBD: Compute on QC-ed data with computed average recomb rate.
 Obtain dataset for east Asian pops and compute, then plot to asses cross-poplation IBD as in